Monday to Friday

 600 €

-To benefit from these subsidies, precise and rigorous administrative procedures are required.
-It is therefore advisable to call on the services of a specialized installer.
-This approach guarantees that the subsidy will be paid out correctly on completion of the project.
-One piece of good news is that the Advenir program, which was due to end in 2022, has been extended to the end of 2025.
+To qualify for these grants, you need to go through precise and rigorous administrative procedures.
+It is therefore advisable to call on the services of a specialist installer.
+This approach guarantees that the grant will be paid out correctly at the end of the project.
+One piece of good news is that Advenir programme, which was due to end in 2022, has been extended to the end of 2025.

-Monitor progress and evaluate the results of the transition to electric vehicles
+Monitor progress and assess the results of the transition to electric vehicles

 Finally, it is important to monitor and evaluate the results of the transition to electric cars.
 We recommend that you keep track of costs, energy consumption and emissions.
-This will enable you to assess the benefits of the transition for your company and identify areas for improvement.
-This will enable you to assess its effectiveness over time.
+This will enable you to assess the benefits of the transition for your business and identify areas for improvement.
+This will enable you to see how effective it is over time.

-A big question for your company is how to manage its fleet of electric vehicles.
-Fortunately, there are tools available to help you manage it more effectively and make certain tasks easier.
-It's important to have efficient fleet management systems to monitor the performance of electric vehicles throughout their life cycle.
+A major issue for your company is managing its fleet of electric vehicles.
+Fortunately, there are tools available to help you manage it better and make certain tasks easier.
+It's important to have efficient fleet management systems to monitor the performance of electric vehicles throughout their life.

-Fleet management applications help keep track of charging times and vehicle autonomy.
+Fleet management applications help to monitor vehicle charging times and range.
 The aim is to plan routes accordingly.
-Here is a non-exhaustive list of applications currently available on the market:
+Here is a non-exhaustive list of the applications currently available on the market:

-They all have their own specific features, and can be adapted to suit your company's needs.
-Here is a summary of the advantages and disadvantages of each of them:
+They all have different specific features and can be adapted to suit the needs of the company.
+Here is a table summarising the advantages and disadvantages of each of them:

 Geotab